 Auroras often appear as curtains of light but they can also form arcs and spirals, that follow the earth’s magnetic field lines.

 Capturing the aurora with the intricate details, rather than a blurry smudge or blob of light, is not very easy.
-You need to have the settings right to capture the details of the lights dancing across the sky.
+You need to have the settings right to capture the northern lights details when the lights are dancing across the sky.

 Moreover, different cameras and lenses are going to be giving you different results and all auroras are not the same.
 So it will be a bit of a trial and error till you find out what works best for your camera-lens combination and for a particular auroral show.